lawrennd/old_talks/_policy/policy-science-and-the-convening-power-of-data.md

 \section{Supply Chain of Ideas}

-\notes{The main philosphy of the group is to follow the ["Supply Chain of Ideas"](http://inverseprobability.com/talks/notes/coconut-science-and-the-supply-chain-of-ideas.html).}
+\notes{The main philosphy of the Delve group was to follow the ["Supply Chain of Ideas"](http://inverseprobability.com/talks/notes/coconut-science-and-the-supply-chain-of-ideas.html).}

+\figure{\includediagram{\diagramsDir/delve/supply-chain-of-ideas}{90%}}{The
-\figure{\includediagram{\diagramsDir/delve/supply-chain-of-ideas}{90%}}{The supply chain of ideas avoids 'coconut science', assuming your scientific solution is the right one to answer a question that's been asked.
+supply chain of ideas avoids 'coconut science', assuming your scientific solution is the right one to answer a question that's been asked.
 Our science is directed towards policy questions.}{supply-chain-of-ideas}

 \include{_policy/includes/storming-the-castle.md}